carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Parent/Family traveling with child/children must inform the organizers if they would be attending the conference with their child/children so that we can provide you with all the necessary information and support from our end.
 For mothers who need a designated space at the conference for nursing, please look for the nursing signs upon arrival of the conference.

-##### Coffee
+##### Coffee and Catering

 Of course! one of the most important conference supplies, coffee, will be offered at the conference during the breaks.
 Here is a list of all the [coffee/food places in UCD](http://www.ucd.ie/students/guide/food.html), if you want to take a walk during and after the conference and find other non-conference coffee.
+Lunch will be provided at the conference for the registered participants.
+We will use the catering services of Restaurant Pi located in the same building as the venue.
+We will take care of the different dietry requirements if you have mentioned it in your registration.
+Please let the organisers know if you'd like to amend your specified dietry requirement.

 #### D: Dublin, Diversity, Data Carpentry